-CHM-151 General Chemistry I
+General Chemistry I

-Prerequisites: High school chemistry or CHM-092 or CHM-121/121A; DMA-010 - DMA-050 or MAT-003 Tier 2; DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111
+Prerequisites: High school chemistry or CHM 092, DRE 098, ENG 002 Tier 1, or C or better in ENG 110 or ENG 111

 This course covers fundamental principles and laws of chemistry.
 Topics include measurement, atomic and molecular structure, periodicity, chemical reactions, chemical bonding, stoichiometry, thermochemistry, gas laws, and solutions.
 Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM 152.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences.